Children in a white school called Silcott Springs. On Paxon Road.

-2021.
-Meetings this year have been virtual, due to Covid-19.
-Developed a relationship with NOVEC and continued with our relationship with Georgetown University Press and LCPS.
+2021/22.
+Meetings have been virtual, due to Covid-19.
+Contnued out relatioship with the County School Association of America, Developed a relationship with NOVEC and continued with our relationship with Georgetown University Press and LCPS.
 See meetings for details.

 2020.
 New guidance was provided by the Board of Directors on the Bulletin and other activities.
 Meetings were held virtually.
 Developed a relationship with Georgetown University and the Washington Post wrote a major article on the Edwin Washington Project.

 2018/2019: In November and December 2018, a proposed plan of action for the various projects began to circulate.

 On November 10, 2018: Cosponsored a conference with Loudoun County Public Schools. called Dirt Don’t Burn, which explored the experiences of African-Americans in segregated schools.
 This was covered by three news stories.
 Loudoun Now Oct 31.
 Loudoun Now Nov 12.
 American System Nov 12.

 In November, 2018, we took control of the Bulletin of the Loudoun County Historical Society, now called the Bulletin of Loudoun County History.
 More to be written on this.

 Informal discussions with the Board in 2018 confirmed the decision to expand the Board in 2019.